 About the Temple

-The Gayatri Mata temple is another devotion to the Lord Brahma’s wife Savitri.
+The Gayatri Mata temple is another devotion to Lord Brahma's wife Savitri.
 This temple is honestly not very impressive, especially considering the incredible religious structures in Pushkar.

 However, the bright-pink coloring does indeed make it a unique temple, especially due to the strange contrast with the dry Pushkar landscape.